ENTR 1102 – Opportunity Analysis

 An assessment of current economic, social and political climates for small businesses.
 The student will understanding demographic, technological and social changes which create opportunities for small business ventures.

 ENTR 1120 – Innovation & Creativity

-This course introduces the student to understanding creative abilities, recognizing their creative abilities, changing their way of viewing creativity, understanding who they are as a creative person, promoting innovation in themselves and others and demonstrating productive thinking.
-Upon completion the student should have a better understanding of their creative abilities, change the way they think about intelligence, education and human resources, understand creativity and the concept that it is a function of intelligence and understand that "Imagination is the beginning of creation" (George Bernard Shaw).
+This is a course to introduce the student to understanding creative abilities, recognizing their creative abilities, changing their way of viewing creativity, understanding who they are as a creative person, promoting innovation in themselves and others, and demonstrating productive thinking.
+Upon completion the student should have a better understanding of his/her creative abilities; change the way he/she thinks about intelligence, education, and human resources; understand creativity and the concept that it is a function of intelligence' and understand that "Imagination is the beginning of creation" (George Bernard Shaw).

 ENTR 2201 – Funding Acquisition for Entrepreneurs

 The student will understand and demonstrate an understanding of acquiring funding for a business venture.
-The student will also understand the impact of funding sources.
-This will be accomplished by reviewing the impact of venture capital in every phase of the business venture including planning, team building, identifying funding sources, writing funding arguments and managing through merger or acquisitions.
+They will also understand the impact of funding sources.
+The importance of the financial health of a business will also be examined.
 The student will also develop and present a funding proposal.

 ENTR 2280 – Consumer Behavior

 Upon completion of this course, the student should develop the knowledge and skills necessary to perform useful consumer analysis in developing marketing strategies.
 The student should understand why people buy things.

 3 credits | Prerequisite: Students must have completed a minimum of 12 semester hours of Entrepreneurship (ENTR) courses with a minimum grade of "C" or better and have completed at least 30 semester hours toward the Entrepreneurship program with an overall grade average of "C" or better